90 F, 70% RH

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate how hot humid weather feels.
 Compare air temperature with heat index.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The calculator uses the National Weather Service Rothfusz regression for heat index and applies the standard humidity adjustments.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses the National Weather Service heat index method: a simple branch first, then the Rothfusz regression and standard humidity adjustments when the preliminary value reaches about 80 F. The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Heat risk depends on sun, exertion, wind, hydration, clothing, health, and local warnings.
-Do not rely on a calculator alone.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Treat this as a weather-math estimate, not a safety clearance.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.